StrawHatXYZ/website/src/content/post/privacy_policy.md

 ---
-title: "Privacy Policy"
+title: "Privacy Policy: Chrome Extension"
 publishDate: "4 SEP 2023"
-description: "Privacy Page We take the security of your data seriously and employ a variety of security measures to safeguard your personal information."
+description: "We take the security of your data seriously and employ a variety of security measures to safeguard your personal information."
 tags: ["privacy", "security"]
 ---